open-policy-agent/contrib/opa-iptables/docs/tutorial.md

 # Managing IPTable rules with OPA

-In this tutorial, we going to learn how OPA is useful for managing(insert or delete) IPTable rules.
+In this tutorial, we are going to learn how OPA is useful for managing(insert or delete) IPTable rules.
 OPA makes it easy to write fine-grained, context-aware policy to manage IPTable rules.

 ## Goals
 In this tutorial, you'll learn how can use OPA to **store**, **retrieve** and **apply** IPTable rules to Linux host.

 ## Prerequisites
-This tutorial required the following components:
+This tutorial requires the following components:
 - [Docker Compose](https://docs.docker.com/compose/install/)
 - Linux host